metio/yosql/yosql-website/content/logging/no-op.md

   - no-op
 ---

 The `no-op` implementation for a logging generator.
+It won't generate any logging statements in your generated code.

 ## Tooling